starsareintherose/Thersites-Data/README.md

-# When discrete characters are wanting: Continuous character integration under the phylospecies concept informs the revision of the Australian land snail *Thersites* (Eupulmonata, Camaenidae)
+# When discrete characters are wanting

+Continuous character integration under the phylospecies concept informs the revision of the Australian land snail *Thersites* (Eupulmonata, Camaenidae)

 ## Description